lucabenedetto/r2de-nlp-to-estimating-irt-parameters/README.md

-This folder contains the code used to obtain the results of the paper "*R2DE: a NLP approach to estimating IRT parameters of newly generated questions*" (https://arxiv.org/abs/2001.07569), which was presented at the LAK20 conference and was one of the papers candidate to the "best paper award".
+This folder contains the code used to obtain the results of the paper "*R2DE: a NLP approach to estimating IRT parameters of newly generated questions*" (https://arxiv.org/abs/2001.07569), which was presented at the [LAK20](https://lak20.solaresearch.org/) conference and was one of the papers candidate to the "best full paper award".

 ---